Skip to Main Content

 Pros

-Extra rewards for spending on military bases is a unique benefit for service members
+Extra rewards for spending on military bases is a unique benefit that service members won’t find with any other USAA card — or with almost any other card in general.

-Lower-than-average APR for well-qualified applicants can keep more cash back in your pocket
+Its APR can be lower than many major cards, which could keep more cash back in your pocket if you qualify.

 Cons

-• No intro APR or sign-up bonus takes a lot of potential value away from the first year of card membership
+• No sign-up bonus takes a lot of potential value away from the first year compared to many other no-annual-fee rewards cards.

 When it comes to rewards credit cards, this USAA offering is fairly middle-of-the-road, but it may not be the most valuable option if you spend more than $3,000 each year on either gas or military purchases — like those made on bases — or $3,000 per year on groceries.